VectorInstitute/FL4Health/src/examples/dp_fed_examples/instance_level_dp/README.md

-# Basic Federated Learning Example
+# Instance Level Differential Privacy Federated Learning Example

-This example provides an very simple implementation of a federated learning training setup on the CIFAR dataset.
-The FL server expects two clients to be spun up (i.e. it will wait until two clients report in before starting training).
-Each client has the same "local" dataset.
-I.e. they each load the complete CIFAR dataset and therefore have the same training and validation sets.
-The server has some custom metrics aggregation, but is otherwise a vanilla FL implementation using FedAvg as the server side optimization.
+This example shows how to implement Differential Privacy into the Federated Learning framework.
+In this case we focus on *instance level* privacy rather than the more substantial client-level privacy.
+Hence, the example uses the Opacus DP-SGD algorithm to impose DP guarantees and accounting is done using instance-level privacy accountants.
+The server side optimization simply uses FedAvg to combine the weights at the server level.
+The clients and their underlying data are Poisson sampled.

 # Running the Example
 In order to run the example, first ensure you have the virtual env of your choice activated and run